Atropine Therapy For Myopia Management

 Common Treatments For Myopia

 In recent years, atropine therapy has been shown to significantly improve vision in myopia patients by suppressing its progression.
-Doctors like Dr. Moshe Roth now offer atropine therapy as an option for those with nearsightedness, including children as young as age 5.
+Doctors like Dr. Moshe Roth and Dr. Steffani Tiomno now offer atropine therapy as an option for those with nearsightedness, including children as young as age 5.